-On behalf of the Board, I would like to thank my fellow Board members, the Executive Management Group and GESB staff for their continued dedication and hard work navigating the external environment, particularly the impacts of the COVID-19 pandemic.
-These were extremely challenging but GESB was able to adapt effectively, keeping members' interests at the centre of all we do.
+On behalf of the Board, I would like to thank the GESB Board and committee members, the Executive Management Group and GESB staff for their continued dedication and hard work during the year.
+I also wish to affirm the Board's commitment to strong governance and robust stewardship of our members' funds.